carine-h/carine-h.github.io/posts/blog_10.md

 ![](../images/10_socialist_plot.png)

 Trump's use of phrases like "socialist takeover", "socialist agenda", and "socialist country" presumably created fear around Democrats' vision for the country, especially among a demographic that has such recent and horrible associations with communism and socialism.
-He also used these words more frequently than Biden, drilling in the idea and cementing the fear of a "socialist country.
+He also used these words more frequently than Biden, drilling in the idea and cementing the fear of a "socialist country."

 Trump also spoke more to issues around socialism and socialist regimes in places like Cuba, Venezuela, and Nicaragua than Biden: